 Move beyond reminders.
 Add scheduling support, smart nudges timed to how your workforce actually works, and completion verification where feasible.

-- Target the cohorts where oral health affects downstream risk
+- Focus on cohorts where oral health drives downstream risk

 Periodontal maintenance adherence and chronic-condition populations are where prevention can matter most.